romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 ## Face Landmarks

 At this step, the face image should be uploaded in the current directory.
-I will use my face image for the example.
+I will use my (ig filtered) face image as an example.

-For converting detection coordiate to pixel coordinate, we need to this define normalize function before.
+For converting detection coordiate to pixel coordinate, we need to this define normalize function before processing the landmarks.
+Here is the code for this function.

     import math
     def _normalized_to_pixel_coordinates(normalized_x, normalized_y, image_width, image_height):